-Next, we checked out how much the vibra consumes.
+Next, we checked out how much Vibra consumes.
 Both controllers used about the same amount of energy for vibrations, ranging between 500mW to 900mW on average.
-The consumption depends on the game and type of vibration.
+The consumption depends on the game and the type of vibration.
 Obviously, the vibra is not on all of the time, but some games use it a lot.
 Vibra can halve your controller’s battery life.

 In the picture above you can see an example of vibra activity during the gameplay of NHL17.
 There are both quick and intense vibrations of less than 0,1 sec in duration and longer grinding vibrations lasting 0,3sec or more.
 The peak power is over 1.5W.